-It appears to me that [I am] [my son / daughter is] not receiving the relevant support / services / assessment, purely because there is a disagreement between your authority and [name of other authority/ trust] as to which of you is responsible; essentially that [I am] [my son / daughter is] 'piggy in the middle' and that [my] [my son's] [my daughter's] needs are suffering because of your inter-agency dispute.
+It appears to me that (I am) (my son/daughter is) not receiving the relevant support/services/ assessment, purely because there is a disagreement between your authority and (name of other authority/trust) as to which of you is responsible; essentially that (I am) (my son/daughter is) 'piggy in the middle' and that (my) (my son's) (my daughter's) needs are suffering because of your interagency dispute.

 Such behaviour is unacceptable, and I understand that it constitutes maladministration and a breach of public law.
-I understand that in such cases the courts and Ombudsman require that either you or [name of other authority] grasps the nettle and ensures [my] [my son's] [my daughter's] needs are met - before then entering into negotiations as to which of you are ultimately responsible.44
+I understand that in such cases the courts and Ombudsman require that either you or (name of other authority) grasps the nettle and ensures (my) (my son's) (my daughter's) needs are met - before then entering into negotiations as to which of you is ultimately responsible.